It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.3.1 Prediction

-It may not seem like much at first, but a model is of little use if it can’t be used to make predictions about what we can expect in the world around us.
+It may not seem like much at first, a model’s utility often lies in its ability to make predictions about the world around us.
 Once our model has been fit to the data, we can obtain our predictions by plugging in values for the features that we are interested in, and, using the corresponding weights and other parameters that have been estimated, come to a guess about a specific observation.
 Let’s go back to our results, shown in the following table.

 Table 3.1: Linear Model Output